AADISDEV/AADI-sREPO-F28WP-/README.md

-# AADI-REPO-F28WP-2023
+# F28WP-lab1

-This is my GitHub repository for F28WP coursework files and other misc files.
+This is a read me file